 The data stored in the data object is encrypted using a symmetric encryption algorithm such as RC5.
-The key used to encrypt the data is obtained from the key object associated with the file, as described in Section 3.3.3.
+The key used to encrypt the data is obtained from the key object associated with the file, as described in Section 3.3.4.
+An initialization vector (IV) consisting of the file ID and block offset within the file is used to prevent identical plaintext blocks encrypted with the same key from encrypting to the same ciphertext.
+Knowledge of the IV does not aid in cryptanalysis of the block's ciphertext; rather, it prevents an attacker who cannot decrypt a secure block from determining which secure blocks contain the same plaintext.